Tech Meetup: The Life Cycle of an AI Agent

 From the basics of agent development to Retrieval-Augmented Generation (RAG) and a live demonstration of an agent-based chat system—here you’ll learn how theoretical concepts are turned into working solutions.

-Our 4 technical presentations
+Our 4 Technical Presentations

 1.)
 AI Agents: Raising and Caring for Them

 An AI agent without its own knowledge is like a teenager who forgets every morning what happened yesterday.
 Retrieval-Augmented Generation (RAG) gives it a long-term memory—access to documents and experiential knowledge instead of just what stuck during training.
-The presentation covers the basics, chunking, and ranking, and uses real-world examples to highlight the pitfalls.
+The presentation covers the fundamentals, chunking, and ranking, and uses real-world examples to highlight the pitfalls.

 Speaker: Prof. Dr.-Ing.
 Jens Christian Will, Process Informatics/Automation Technology